 Two weeks.
-That's all you need to dramatically improve your CCAT performance-if you have the right strategy.
+That's all you need to dramatically improve your CAT test performance-if you have the right CAT study plan.

 Most people either cram everything into 3 days (too rushed) or spread it over 6+ weeks (too diluted).
-Two weeks hits the sweet spot: enough time to build genuine skills without losing momentum.
+This CAT study plan hits the sweet spot: enough time to build genuine cognitive aptitude test skills without losing momentum.

-I've analyzed the preparation patterns of hundreds of high-scoring candidates, and the most successful follow a systematic 14-day protocol that I'm about to share with you.
+I've analyzed the preparation patterns of hundreds of high-scoring candidates, and the most successful follow a systematic 14-day CAT preparation protocol that I'm about to share with you.
+For first-time test takers, start with our complete beginner's checklist, or if you prefer a step-by-step approach, see our 7-step plan to pass the CAT.

 Why 2 Weeks Is the Optimal Preparation Time